Select Page

 Allow enough time:

-Plan to spend at least half a day at Sachsenhausen to fully absorb the history and impact of the
+So, it is advisable to allocate not less than half a day to discover the history and the effects of the

 location.